These SEO tips can potentially improve your ranking and also generate new visitors and customers. Tip #5 in particular can produce quick results.

 It is recommended to set the meta title and meta description for each page - this makes clicking on your link from the search results more attractive.

-When you are found on the first page of the search results, but simply cannot reach pole position, there might be an issue with the title.
-Test some different titles which are more exciting or appealing so more people who are searching will be redirected to your site.
+If you've found yourself on the first page of the search results, but simply cannot reach that top spot, there might be an issue with the title.
+Test some different titles that are more exciting or appealing so more people who are searching will be redirected to your site.

 It’s not only meta data that gives you a competitive edge, structured data is another way to supply more info (hours of operation, address details, navigation paths and/or customer reviews) for search engines and the people searching.